pedrocanddz/pedrocanddz/README.md

 - 🔭 I’m currently studying Computer Science
 - 🌱 I’m currently learning React and Rest API's
-- Looking foward to learning more about Web Development
+- Looking foward to learning more about Web Development (back end and front end)